Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/2 - Network Administration and Security/_projects/SCARIF/Refactor Site.md

 Prior to implementing RBAC, some reorganisation of the site is needed. *Refactor* means to to change the code, without changing it's functionality.

 Initially, all the data is accessible through `index.php` with no intermediary or landing page.
-To enable the implementation of the security, renamed `index.php` to `data.php`.
+To enable the implementation of the security, rename `index.php` to `data.php`.
 Create a new file called `index.php`.

 ![[rbacRenameFiles.gif]]